-Alison uses techniques such as myofascial release, cranial sacral therapy, visceral release, joint mobilizations, muscle energy techniques and direct muscular release techniques.
-Conditions that can benefit from an this approach include headaches, sprains and strains, digestive issues, chronic pain, arthritis, asthma, pregnancy and postpartum concerns, postural issues, sciatica, concussions, whiplash, and many more.
+Alison uses techniques such as myofascial release, cranial sacral therapy, visceral release, joint mobilizations, muscle energy and direct muscular release techniques.
+Conditions that can benefit from this approach include headaches, sprains and strains, digestive issues, chronic pain, arthritis, asthma, pregnancy and postpartum concerns, postural issues, sciatica, concussions, whiplash, and many more.
 Alison splits her time between teaching at the Kootenay Columbia College and her private practice in Salmo, B.C.

 Manual practitioners look for indications within the tissues to help them with their course of treatment.
 These tissue “qualities” include congestion, dehydration, scarring, stiffness, density or loss of resilience.
-Through sensing the quality of the tissue, in combination with the position, mobility and vitality, Manual Practitioners determine the tissues or systems that need immediate attention,
+Through sensing the quality of the tissue, in combination with the position, mobility and vitality, Osteopaths determine the tissues or systems that need immediate attention.

 1) Given the right tools the body has the capability of healing itself.

 Osteopathy was founded in 1892 by Dr. Andrew Taylor Still.
-He was protesting against the current medical system in which he had lost three of his children to from spinal meningitis.
-Still believed the current system of medications, surgeries and other traditional regimes were causing more harm then good.
-He believed with manual intervention to the bodies bones, muscle and nervous system he could have a greater affect on healing.
+He was protesting against the current medical system in which he had lost three of his children from spinal meningitis.
+A.T.
+Still believed the current system of medications, surgeries and other traditional regimes were causing more harm than good.
+He believed with manual intervention to the bodies bones, muscle and nervous system he could have a greater effect on healing.

 “A natural medicine which aims to restore function in the body by treating the causes of pain and imbalance.
 To achieve this goal the Manual Practitioner relies on the quality and finesse of his/her palpation and works with the position, mobility and quality of the tissues.”